-- Voluntary.
-This means that you are not required to take part in the mediation, although you may have to show up to a meeting if a Judge orders you to attend. - A safe place to have an open and honest conversation without fear that what you say will be repeated to the Judge (or others). - A way to solve problems for people involved in a case to try and reach an agreement about any issues they are facing without having a trial. - Available to anyone involved in a case, although it is often held between DCS and the parents, depending on the needs or issues that come up.
+- Voluntary, meaning you are not required to take part, although you may have to at least show up if a judge orders you to attend. - A safe place to have an open and honest conversation without fear that what you say will be repeated to the Judge (or others). - A way to solve problems for people involved in a case to try and reach an agreement about any issues they are facing without having a trial. - Available to anyone involved in a case, although it is often held between DCS and the parents, depending on the needs or issues that come up.